 Step Plan Tolerance Stack-up Analysis

 A tolerance stack-up analysis consists of a number of basic steps.
-A brief summary can be found below.
+A brief summary can is given below.

-2. Then you determine the specification for this critical dimension.
+2. Then you determine the specification for that critical dimension.

-3. Thereafter, you build the chain of tolerances that influences the critical dimension.
+3. Next, you build the chain of tolerances that affect the critical dimension.

-4. Next you add up all tolerances in the chain.
+4. Next, you sum all the tolerances in the chain.

-5. Finally you compare the derived sum with the specification in step 2.
-Take action when the specification is not met.
+5. Finally, you compare the derived sum to the specification in step 2.
+Take action if the specification is not met.

 Statistical or Worst-Case Stack-Up

-In each step there can be difficult to answer questions.
-Like: must the specification in step 2 always be met under all circumstances?
-And how big must the margin be?
-In step 3 there could be a mechanical adjustment or there could be moving parts in the assembly.
-In step 4 there is the question of performing a worst-case analysis or a statistical analysis.
-What is the distribution of the dimensional variation and how do you statistically add up these tolerances?
-What first seemed like a relative simple question can turn into a complex analysis.
-In a next post I will dive into more detail of these steps.
+At each step, there may be questions that are difficult to answer.
+For example, must the specification in step 2 always be met under all circumstances?
+And what is the margin?
+In Step 3, there may be a mechanical adjustment or there may be moving parts in the assembly.
+Step 4 is whether to do a worst-case analysis or a statistical analysis.
+What is the distribution of dimensional variation and how do you statistically add up these tolerances?
+What seemed like a relatively simple question can turn into a complex analysis.
+In the next post I will discuss these steps in more detail.

 Tolerance Stack-up Analysis Expertise

-Jaap Vink of Vink System Design & Analysis has great expertise in tolerance budgeting and stack-up analysis and has conducted several projects in this field.
-As a guest lecturer for Mikrocentrum I have given a three-day course on tolerance analysis for several years.
+Jaap Vink of Vink System Design & Analysis has great expertise in tolerance budgeting and stack-up analysis and has done several projects in this area.
+As a guest lecturer for Mikrocentrum, I have given a three-day course on tolerance analysis for several years.